steph1111/Computational-chem/sig_float/README.md

 ```python
 sig_float("0.08206", {"L":1, "atm":1, "mol":-1, "K":-1})
 ```
-The recommended usage of a sig_float object is is to create variables of type sig_float then use those variables in a mathmatical expression.
+The recommended usage of a sig_float object is is to create variables of type sig_float then use those variables in a mathematical expression.
 ```python
 V1 = sig_float("2.00", {"L":1})
 P1 = sig_float("752.0", {"mmHg":1})